ronaldo1618/2cents/README.md

                   `const finnhubKey = <>your key as string here<>`

 ## Troubleshooting
-  If you are having trouble getting the application running
+  If you are having trouble getting the application running:
   * Double check your file paths to make sure they are in the right directories
   * Make sure all dependencies are installed
   * Check to make sure your servers are correct.
 Should be `localhost:3000` for app and `localhost:5002` for the JSON server.